Aquila0911/MIT-CCE-Labs/README.md

 # MIT CCE Labs

-This repository contains codes for all the labs of Computer and Communication Engineering.
+This repository contains codes for all the labs of Computer and Communication Engineering (22-26).

 ## Labs